 Amend and Mulch

 Adding high-quality organic compost and mulching the garden bed is our next step in winterizing the garden.
-Adding these elements to the garden beds allows the freezing and thawing of the winter months to break down the nutrients in the soil, making them more readily available to your seedlings come spring.
+Adding these elements to the garden beds allows the freezing and thawing of the winter months to break down the soil’s nutrients, making them more readily available to your seedlings come spring.

 You can make your own compost using kitchen scraps and garden waste and add it to your raised beds come winter.
 I do this, but I never have enough compost for all my raised beds.
 I use a certified organic compost called Leafgro to supplement my compost needs.